 Correlation with Clinical Observations on the Action of Iodide on the Thyroid iodine, then it would be predicted that the prolonged administration of iodide in sufficient quantities should cause the appearance of hypothyroidism and goiter in normal subjects.
 Prior to 1953, little evidence was available on this response of euthyroid patients to large excess of iodide ion.
-In this year, however, Raben (155) reported symptoms of myxedema in a patient 9 months after treatment with an iodinated oil used as an X-ray contrast medium.
+In this year, however, Maben (155) reported symptoms of myxedema in a patient 9 months after treatment with an iodinated oil used as an X-ray contrast medium.
 In the discussion of this report it was suggested by Astwood that this condition might be caused by iodide inhibition of Tx formation due to exposure of the thyroid to high iodide ion concentrations from degradation of the iodinated oil in the system.
 The suggestion was offered that the extreme rarity of observation of such cases might be due to necessity for prolonged administration of iodide ion.
-In the same year Morgans and Trotter (156), reported myxedema in two patients who were found to have been taking, for other than thyroid conditions, preparations which contained high concentrations of iodide ion.
-When the preparations without iodide were administered the symptoms of myxedema disappeared indicating that iodide alone was responsible for the symptoms.
+In the same year Horgans and Trotter (156), reported myxedema in two patients who were found to have been taking, for other than thyroid conditions, preparations which contained high concentrations of iodide ion.
+Then the preparations without iodide were administered the symptoms of myxedema disappeared indicating that iodide alone was responsible for the symptoms.
 That this phenomenon is not so rare as originally proposed by Astwood is emphasized in a report by Turner and Howard in 1955, (157), of twelve cases of myxedema and simple goiter resulting from the prolonged ingestion of iodide-containing mixtures by normal subjects.
 Although the reported incidence of iodide precipitated myxedema is sufficiently large to be of indisputable significance, it is obviously not near the value that would be expected if all euthyroid persons exposed to iodide treatment succumbed to its antithyroid action.
 The Fawcett-Kirkwood mechanism would predict, however, a thyroid inhibition in all cases.
-The answer to this seeming contradiction may lie in an evaluation of the results of a recent study of the antithyroid action of iodide ion conducted by Scharf (152).
-This suthor administered large doses of iodide ion to rats and followed the progress of its effect on the thyroid through measurements of the basal metabolic rate of the animals.
-Scharf found that in all cases a thyroidal response could be detected, for a transitory depression in BAR, indicative of a depression in hormone release was observed with all animals.
-This depression was followed by an increase in BLR to a point above the normal value.
+The answer to this seeming contradiction may lie in an evaluation of the results of a recent study of the antithyroid action of iodide ion conducted by Scharf (158).
+This author administered large doses of iodide ion to rats and followed the progress of its effect on the thyroid through measurements of the basal metabolic rate of the animals.
+Scharf found that in all cases a thyroidal response could be detected, for a transitory depression in BER, indicative of a depression in hormone release was observed with all animals.
+This depression was followed by an increase in BER to a point above the normal value.
 After a period of 15 to 20 days however the animals regained their noraml BER level.
-Scharf also observed a transitory formation of "thyroidectomy" colls" in the pituitary glands of animals which received high concentrations of iodide.
-These cells are generally observed, as the name implies, after thyroidectomy and are indicative of a drastic curtailment in thyroid hormone production.
-As applied to the Fawcett-Mirkwood theory.

-If iodide exerts its action, in whole or in part, through the mechanism of triiodide binding of elemental these data would suggest that all patients fed large quantities of iodide ion may suffer a temporary disruption in Tx synthesis with the majority recovering after a short period of time.
+Scharf also observed a transitory formation of "thyroidectomy" colls! in the pituitary glands of animals which received high concentrations of iodide.
+Those cells are generally observed, as the name implies, after thyroidectomy and are indicative of a drastic curtailment in thyroid hormone production.
+As applied to the Fawcett-Lirkwood theory, quantities of iodide ion may suffer a temporary disruption in Tx synthesis with the majority recovering after a short period of time.
 Since presumably the iodide level in the thyroid may reach only a certain maximum value then recovery could be explained through the action of the gland in processing a sufficiently increased concentration of elemental iodine to compensate for that lost through equation